 Grab a cup of coffee and enjoy!

 - Don’t soften your butter.
-Cold butter give scones a higher rise.
+Cold butter gives scones a higher rise.
 If it’s hot in your kitchen, freeze your butter before making scones.

 - Chill dough.
 Chilling the dough before working with it can make it easier to work with.

-- How to easily cut butter use two knives or a pastry cutter to make sure that the butter pieces are small enough.
+- How to easily cut butter using two knives or a pastry cutter to make sure that the butter pieces are small enough.